glvnst/shelltools/README.md

 		10 seconds

 - **randrange.py**: Implements the random.randrange python function on the command line.
 For example, `randrange.py 1 1000` returns a number between one and one thousand.
 - **randomvoice.py**: An OS X tool that returns the name of a randomly-selected text-to-speech voice.
 The voices are chosen from the set of voices installed on the system (the output of `say -v '?'`).
+- **ql.py**: A command-line utility for viewing documents with quicklook.
+Wraps `qlmanage -p` with some convenient type handling.

 All files available under a BSD-style license.
 See LICENSE.txt for complete details.